Sonia-96/MyStudyNotes/Java&Web/Web.md

 OSI (Open Systems Interconnection) Layer Model.
 From the bottom to the top, the layers are:

-1. **Physical layer**: the physical medium that transmits raw bit stream between devices, e.g., radio wave, electric signals
+1. **Physical layer**: the physical medium that transmits **raw bit stream** between devices, e.g., radio wave, electric signals
-2. **Link layer**: breaks up packets into frames and sends them from source to destination. e.g., ethernet, wifi
+2. **Data Link layer**: breaks up packets into frames and sends them from source to destination. e.g., ethernet, wifi
-3. **Network layer**: how information is sent across the internet.
-The network layer use IP to route packets to a destination node, e.g., iPv4, iPv6
+3. **Network layer**: transmit data from one host to the other in different networks.
+The network layer use **IP** to route packets to a destination node, e.g., iPv4, iPv6
 4. :star:**Transport layer**: how data gets from a **program** to another program
    - we use **port** to decide which program the data belongs to
    - TCP & UDP - standards that enable application program and computing devices to exchange data over network